hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 world.
 He is the Eternal Self of every being.

 From Him have come the different Vedas.
-From Him have come the gods of the Sâdhyas.
+From Him have come the gods of the Sādhyas.
 The latter are superior men, much higher than ordinary men and very much like the gods.

 From Him are all men.
 From Him are all animals.
 From Him is all life;